 About Our Testing Process

-We meticulously tested countless highly rated hiking shoes to narrow in on the selection of 18 models above, drawing from personal experiences as well as feedback from seasoned contributors and the hiking community as a whole.
+We meticulously tested countless highly rated hiking shoes to narrow in on the selection of 15 models above, drawing from personal experiences as well as feedback from seasoned contributors and the hiking community as a whole.
 Weight, durability, breathability, and cushioning are all key factors we consider when gauging the mettle of a hiking shoe, and each design had to prove itself over grueling miles to earn a spot in this round-up.
 Finally, we know the hiking shoe market is constantly evolving.
 As a result, we keep our finger on the pulse of new products when they surface, adding standouts to our list along the way and ensuring our existing reviews stay up-to-date.
+And if you're looking for a different style of hiking footwear, we took a similar approach in putting together our lists of the best hiking boots and best trail running shoes.

 Hoka Speedgoat (testing on the AT)